Useraccont1507/KPILabs/KPILab2/README.md

 - F4: Authorize via Google/Apple
 - F5: Guest can only review content
 - F6: Admin can block content
-- F7: Admin can review complains
+- F7: Admin can review complaints
 - F8: Admin can block users if they have a 100 complains
-- F9: User can make complain
+- F9: User can make complaint
 - F10: Admin can unblock users
 - F11: Users can find others
 - F12: Users can follow others